-Planning can help optimize annual RMDs depending on your goals and cash flow needs.
-Mandatory withdrawals from retirement accounts begin for most taxpayers at age 72.
+Updated for 2023.
+Planning can help optimize annual required minimum distributions depending on your goals and cash flow needs.
+After the passing of Secure Act 2.0, RMD age increases to 73 for taxpayers born in 1951 – 1959, increasing to age 75 for those born in 1960 or later.
+Taxpayers already subject to distributions at age 70 1/2 or 72 must continue to take withdrawals.
 But retirees who don’t need the money often have questions.
 For example, what’s the best time of year to take required minimum distributions, how to reinvest it, or if you can avoid paying tax on RMDs.

 Here are some of the most common RMD questions and planning opportunities for investors.
 And while there isn’t just one best way for everyone to take required minimum distributions, there’s probably one way that works best for you.
 At least this year.

-What’s the best time of year to take your RMD?
+What’s the best time of year to take your required minimum distribution?
 Lump sum or monthly?

 All else equal, (though it rarely is), it’s often best to stay invested as long as possible to prolong tax-deferred growth.
 Of course, this assumes several key factors: the market is going up, you don’t need the money, and there aren’t any tax savings in considering alternate approaches (more on this later).
 Trying to market time your RMD on a daily basis is sure to be met with mixed results.